kishiyamat/mishearing-corpus/README.md

 **Creative Commons Attribution 4.0 International (CC BY 4.0)** [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)

-> You may copy, modify, distribute and use the corpus—including commercially—
+> You may copy, modify, distribute and use the corpus---including commercially---
-> provided you credit **“Mishearing Corpus (2025)”** and link back to this repository.
+> provided you credit **``Mishearing Corpus (2025)''** and link back to this repository.

 ⚠️ Rows flagged `OriginalFlag = 1` contain minimal quotations drawn from corpora whose full texts/audio cannot be redistributed.
 Those excerpts remain under their original licences; they are included here under Japanese quotation exceptions for research.